rust-lang/blog.rust-lang.org/posts/2019-10-30-Async-await-stable.md

 While this first release of "async-await" is a momentous event, it's also only the beginning.
-The current support for async-await marks a kind of "Minimum Viable Product" (MVP), and we expect to be polishing, improving, and extending it for some time.
+The current support for async-await marks a kind of "Minimum Viable Product" (MVP).
+We expect to be polishing, improving, and extending it for some time.

 Already, in the time since [async-await hit beta][aa-beta], we've made